Government and Community Relations

-If you are contacted directly by a reporter, please let the College and Community Relations Department know.
+If you are contacted directly by a reporter, please let the Marketing and Community Relations Department know.
 If the journalist is seeking your perspective as an expert in a particular field, feel free to comment to the extent to which you are comfortable.
-If, however, the reporter is seeking information on any other aspect of Monroe Community College, it is important to call the College and Community Relations Office before granting the interview.
+If, however, the reporter is seeking information on any other aspect of Monroe Community College, it is important to call the Marketing and Community Relations Office before granting the interview.
 In just a few minutes, we can help you maximize the opportunity by focusing on key messages, verifying information and helping avoid the chance that information you provide might somehow

 Please Note: Responses to media inquiries need to be addressed immediately.
 Reporters’ deadlines are usually very tight.